Payflow Gateway Services Agreement

 16.4 Assignment; No Waiver.
 This Agreement binds and is for the benefit of the successors and permitted assigns of each Party.
 You may not assign this Agreement or any rights under it, in whole or in part, without PayPal’s prior written consent.
 Any attempt to assign this Agreement other than as permitted above will be null and void.
 Failure by either Party to enforce any provision of this Agreement will not be deemed a waiver of future enforcement of that or any other provision.

 16.5 Governing Law and Jury Trial Waiver.
-This Agreement shall be governed by and construed in accordance with the laws of the State of California, U.S.A., except for its conflicts of laws principles.
-The Parties consent to the exclusive jurisdiction of, and venue in, the state and federal courts in Santa Clara County, California.
+This Agreement shall be governed by and construed in accordance with the laws of the province of Ontario and Canada, except for their conflicts of laws principles.
+The Parties consent to the non-exclusive jurisdiction of, and venue in, the courts in Toronto, Canada.
 PAYPAL AND MERCHANT IRREVOCABLY WAIVE ANY AND ALL RIGHTS THEY MAY HAVE TO A TRIAL BY JURY IN ANY JUDICIAL PROCEEDING INVOLVING ANY CLAIM RELATING TO OR ARISING UNDER THIS AGREEMENT.

 16.6 Survival.
 Sections, which by their nature survive, shall survive any termination or expiration of this Agreement in accordance with their terms.

 16.8 Notices.
-Except as otherwise expressly stated in this Agreement, all notices to PayPal shall be in writing and delivered, via courier or certified or registered mail, to General Counsel, 2211 North First Street, San Jose, CA 95131 or any other address provided by PayPal.
+Except as otherwise expressly stated in this Agreement, all notices to PayPal shall be in writing and delivered, via courier or certified or registered mail, to Head of Legal, 661 University Ave., Suite 506, Toronto ON M5G 1M1, or any other address provided by PayPal.
 All notices to you shall be delivered to your e-mail address as provided by you in your account information.
-Unless you choose to opt-out of receiving marketing notices, you authorize PayPal to notify you as our customer, via commercial e-mails, telephone calls, and other means of communication, of information that we deem is of potential interest to you, including without limitation communications describing upgrades, new products and services, or other information pertaining to the Payflow Services or other PayPal offerings relating to Internet security.
-Notwithstanding the above, you shall not have the right to opt-out of service or support notices relating to the Payflow Services, including without limitation, notices of service modifications, security, performance issues, or technical difficulties.
+Unless you choose to opt-out of receiving marketing notices, you authorize PayPal to notify you as our customer, via commercial e-mails, telephone calls and other means of communication, of information that we deem is of potential interest to you, including without limitation communications describing upgrades, new products and services or other information pertaining to the Payflow Services or other PayPal offerings relating to Internet security.
+Notwithstanding the above, you shall not have the right to opt-out of service or support notices relating to the Payflow Services, including without limitation, notices of service modifications, security, performance issues or technical difficulties.